 5. Measure UE EIRP value for each grid point according to the EIRP spherical coverage procedure defined in Annex K.1.5, and obtain a cumulative distribution function (CDF) of all EIRP dBm values.
+Alternatively, UE EIRP measurement for each grid point could be done according to Tx Fast spherical coverage procedure defined in Annex K.1.5.1.
+After a rotation, allow at least BEAM_SELECT_WAIT_TIME (NOTE 1) for UE to find the best beam to use.
+The measuring duration is one active uplink subframe.
+EIRP is calculated considering both polarizations, theta and phi.

 6. Identify the EIRP dBm value corresponding to %-tile (UE power class dependent) value in the applicable test requirement table in section 6.2.1.2.5.